 This is something that is worth considering, especially for senior students.
 If you have a cause that you care about, you can find a worthwhile organisation to volunteer at.
 Such as helping out at an orphanage or home for the elderly.
-The effort that you put in as a volunteer can sometimes be of great help in your university application (if you are applying to prestigious university).
+The effort that you put in as a volunteer can sometimes be of great help in your university application (especially if you are applying to a prestigious university).
 More often than not, top universities are looking for a well-rounded applicants.

 4. Learn a new skill

 Having a new skill is always handy.
 In today’s digital age, there are tonnes of video tutorials for almost any skill that you can think of.
 The skills that you can pick up are numerous such as arts, cooking, sewing, martial arts, public speaking, etc. For those of you who want more formal training, Coursera is an excellent place to learn.
 You can get an official certificate after you completed the coursework, which is always good for your CV.